 With a passion for the subjects they teach, our faculty inspire you, challenge you, and invest in you.
 They advise academic clubs and honor societies.
 They suggest internships.
 They invite you to work with them on research projects.
 And most important of all, they introduce you to opportunities you never knew existed.
-Here’s a sampling of some of the people who help make the Truman community such a remarkable place for you to live, learn and grow.
+Here’s a sampling of some of the professors who help make the Truman community such a remarkable place for you to live, learn and grow.